Evelyn Wood (British Army officer): Indian Mutiny

-He became temporarily deaf for a week whilst studying Hindustani at Poona, which he attributed at the time to overwork.
+He became temporarily deaf for a week while studying Hindustani at Poona, which he attributed at the time to overwork.
 In December 1859 he joined the 2nd Central India Horse, whose main function was the suppression of banditry.
 In this role he had to deal with an incipient mutiny and sort out the regimental accounts.
 He was invalided back to Britain in November 1860 with fever, sunstroke and ear problems.

 Staff College

 On 16 April 1861, Wood was promoted to captain.
 His captaincy cost him £1,000 official payment to the government and £1,500 "over regulation" to buy out his predecessor.
 He was promoted again this time to brevet major (for services in India) on 19 August 1862.

 Wood passed the exam to enter the new Staff College, Camberley, but another officer from 17th Lancers had higher marks and as at that time only one officer was permitted from each regiment each year, Wood had to transfer as a captain to the 73rd (Perthshire) Regiment of Foot on 21 October 1862.
 He took up his place in January 1863, and graduated in 1864.
-Whilst at Staff College he took part in boxing lessons.
+While at Staff College he took part in boxing lessons.

 In Dublin, from January 1865 to March 1866 he was aide-de-camp to General William Napier, whom he knew from India; the damp climate brought on a recurrence of fever and ear trouble.
 In the autumn of 1865 the 73rd were ordered to Hong Kong, but Wood disliked the new commanding officer so much that he paid £500 to transfer into the 17th (Leicestershire) Regiment of Foot.

 From July 1866 to November 1871 he was at North Camp at Aldershot, first as brigade major then as Deputy Assistant Quartermaster-General.
 Having just written to propose to his future wife, he read in 1867 that "General Napier" was to lead an expedition to Abyssinia; he packed his bags and went to London to volunteer, but then learnt that this was not to be William Napier, but General Robert Napier, whom he did not know and who was unlikely to grant him a staff position.
 With a young family to support but not hopeful of getting a staff position, Wood also studied law, enrolling at the Middle Temple on 30 April 1870.